Newcastle upon Tyne: Climate

 Newcastle has an oceanic climate (Köppen: Cfb).
 Data in Newcastle was first collected in 1802 by the solicitor James Losh.
 Situated in the rain shadow of the North Pennines, Newcastle is amongst the driest cities in the UK.
-Temperature extremes recorded at Newcastle Weather Centre include 37.0 C set in July 2022 down to -14.0 C on 29 December 1995.
-Newcastle can have cool to cold winters, though usually warmer than the rural areas around it, and the winters are often compensated for by warm summers, with very long daylight hours in the summer months, longer than all other major English cities.
+Temperature extremes recorded at Newcastle Weather Centre include 37.0 C set on 19 July 2022 down to -14.0 C on 29 December 1995.
+Newcastle can have cool to cold winters, though usually milder than the rural areas around it, and summers range from pleasant to fairly warm, with very long daylight hours in comparison to all other major English cities.
 Newcastle upon Tyne shares the same latitude as Copenhagen, southern Sweden and Moscow.

+Unlike more western, windward areas of the British Isles affected by heavy rain (that tends to be concentrated in the cooler months), Newcastle has less seasonal variation in rainfall, and less rainfall overall, compared to the UK average.
+Snowfall is not the norm and often light.
+Despite snowfall becoming even less frequent due to the effects of climate change, Newcastle nevertheless receives more than most major English cities, with any given year averaging 5-10 days of lying snow.

 The nearest weather station to provide sunshine statistics is at Durham, about 14 mi south of Newcastle City Centre.
 Durham's inland, less urbanised setting results in night-time temperature data about 1 degree cooler than Newcastle proper throughout the year.